developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. (Optional) For the users or roles in the **Users** table, toggle the green checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Update a Dremio Source[​](#update-a-dremio-source "Direct link to Update a Dremio Source")
+## Update a Dremio Source

 To edit a Dremio source:

 1. On the Datasets page, under **Databases**, find the name of the source you want to edit.
 2. Right-click the source name and select **Settings** from the list of actions.
 3. In the Source Settings dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configure a Dremio Software Cluster as a Source](#configure-a-dremio-software-cluster-as-a-source).
+For information about the settings options, see Configure a Dremio Software Cluster as a Source.
 4. Click **Save**.

-## Remove a Dremio Source[​](#remove-a-dremio-source "Direct link to Remove a Dremio Source")
+## Remove a Dremio Source

 To remove a Dremio source, perform these steps: